 Happy Friday!
-With my jewelry class coming up this weekend, I’ve been playing around with plaster and molding techniques,which I find really creative and interesting.
+With my modern bohemian DIY on-line jewelry class coming up, I’ve been playing around with plaster and molding techniques,which I find really creative and interesting.
 I came up with this fun DIY monogrammed vase with plaster.
 The best part is I used my own garbage to make it!
 Ok, in my defense, it was a cleaned and washed recycled bottle, and a cleaned and washed milk carton.

 Did you ever make those candles in grade school where you put a wick in the bottom of a milk carton and then poured in the wax and voila, you had a candle?
 This easy plaster casting idea can also be used with concrete.
 You might have done this right after you finished a macrame owl project.
 This is the same kind of premise with molding in a cleaned and washed milk carton.
 I swear I did wash it.

 (This post contains affiliate links including Amazon Affiliate links)

 It’s much easier than you think!
 I used a thick plastic bottle that wouldn’t break when it was cast…That would be bad.